connorcrowe/to-lulc-aiml/README.md

 - Improved training data (semi-automated automation)

 While this approach classifies pixels, future iterations could incorporate instance segmentation for automated building footprint extraction, a key problem in urban planning and disaster response.
 It could also be improved and used on several aerials from different years to analyze the change in other impervious surfaces, a key part of flood response planning.

-Urban planners and environmental researchers need accurate, automated maps to track how cities evolve.
-Traditional mapping methods are slow and labor-intensive.
-This project explores how machine learning can automate land use classification from aerial imagery, improving scalability and consistency.

 ## Data Sources
 - Aerial Imagery (for training and prediction): [Toronto Aerial Imagery GIS Map Server](https://gis.toronto.ca/arcgis/rest/services/basemap/cot_ortho/MapServer), imagery taken 2019